snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/map-non-aad.md

 In the formula box, "{0}" corresponds to the output of the regular expression applied to the *first* non-Azure AD property you selected. "{1}" corresponds to the output of the regular expression applied to the *second* non-Azure AD property you selected. "{2}" corresponds to the output of the regular expression applied to the *third* non-Azure AD property, and so on.

-Below are some examples of formulas with sample regular expression outputs and formula outputs:
+Following are some examples of formulas with sample regular expression outputs and formula outputs:

 | Sample formula                  | Value of {0} on sample user                 | Value of {1} on sample user           | Output of formula                  |
 | :------------------- | :------------------- |:---------------|:---------------|